Mcfearless314/ADH-ME/README.md

 To get the project up and running you will have to setup a few things.
 As this is a proof of concept project, security and userfriendlyness has not been prioritized, but we hope you will enjoy the application anyway.

 **Warning!
-If you fork this project, please remember not to push any of your credentials or secrets to your repository.**
+If you fork this project, please remember not to push any of your credentials or secrets to your remote repository.**

 ## Setup Google API for your Calendar
 1. Follow this link for a step by step guide on how to setup the Google API for your Calendar: https://developers.google.com/workspace/calendar/api/quickstart/python, we will also go through the setup here: